aiiu-lab/StyleDNA/readme.md

 ## Citation

-If you use this code for your research, please cite our paper, StyleDNA: A High-Fidelity Age and Gender Aware Kinship Face Synthesizer.
+If you find this code useful for your research, please cite our paper, StyleDNA: A High-Fidelity Age and Gender Aware Kinship Face Synthesizer.

 ```
 @inproceedings{lin2021styledna,